Most Popular Bloggers in Singapore 2014

 Different infuencers have varying levels of influence on across new media.
 Some are hugely influential on social media or video but when it comes to their blog they don't have much traffic or bother to update it.
 I feel the most powerful medium is still blog advertising because these posts gives brands a permanent and powerful online presence.

-For example, in "instagram advertising" your reach has a strong initial blast but its basically limited to 1-2 days and no one will ever see it again.
+For example, in "instagram advertising" your reach has a strong initial blast but its basically limited to 1-2 days and chance are, no one will see it again.
 The discovery factor is low.
-Whereas a blog post stays forever on the internet and can easily be found through google searches.
+Whereas a blog post stays forever on the Internet and can easily be found through google searches.

 Still skeptical of blogger marketing?
 Read this article I wrote for the Singapore Business Review.
 Smart PR agencies and businesses have realised how powerful blogger marketing is, don't miss out on the opportunity.
 The point of this list is to identify the 'Power Bloggers' of Singapore, the blogs that get the most traffic and wield the most influence.
 And to help separate them from being lumped with normal bloggers in Singapore.